 10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

-Ciaran Crawford | Feb 05, 2024 7 min read
+Ciaran Crawford | May 26, 2026 7 min read

 A seasoned mobile phone engineer with deep knowledge of smartphone hardware and software integrations.

 Your iPhone is suddenly showing an error 4013?
 You can’t make calls, send texts, watch videos, play games, or literally do anything with it at all?
 And you don’t know how to fix it?
+Troubleshooting usually works best when you move from the simplest checks to the more disruptive fixes.

 Let’s dive in without further ado.